mongodb/specifications/source/server-selection/tests/README.rst

 - ``outcome``: an object describing the expected outcome of the selections

-  - ``tolerance``: the maximum difference beterrn an observed frequency and an expected one
+  - ``tolerance``: the maximum difference between an observed frequency and an expected one

   - ``expected_frequencies``: a document whose keys are the server addresses